DrLex0/FFCP-GCodeSnippets/README.md

-# G-code Snippets and Scripts for Using Slic3r with the Flashforge Creator Pro
+# G-code Snippets, Config and Scripts for Using Slic3r with the Flashforge Creator Pro

-This repository contains two things:
+This repository contains three things:

 ## G-code snippets
 To be used in combination with my Slic3r profiles as can be found on Thingiverse ([Thing:2367215](https://www.thingiverse.com/thing:2367215)).
-These are also published separately in [Thing:2367350](https://www.thingiverse.com/thing:2367350) for convenience.
+These snippets are also published separately in [Thing:2367350](https://www.thingiverse.com/thing:2367350) for convenience.
 Look on those Thing pages for instructions.

+## Slic3r config bundles
+The actual configuration bundles that can be imported into Slic3r.
+Given that it is somewhat cumbersome to update the G-code snippets embedded inside these configs, it is possible they will not always be in sync with the latest commits to the actual snippets.
+In that case you should paste the snippets into the Slic3r printer profiles to update them.

 ## The *make_fcp_x3g* script
 This script can be configured as a post-processing script in Slic3r to run specific post-processing scripts and finally generate an X3G file by invoking [GPX](https://github.com/markwal/GPX).
 This is a Bash script and can also be used with the WSL Linux environment in recent versions of Windows.
 To do this, create a BAT file that contains the following: